evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 11,5KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 11,5 KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 52 minutes.
-You can also select an optional onboard charger that supports up to 19,2KW charging.
+You can also select an optional onboard charger that supports up to 19,2 KW charging.
 As a result, you can charge the battery 0-100% from home in about 5 hours and 18 minutes.

 ### Charge port